02ps719/DSA/README.md

 DSA
 ===

-DataStructures Assignments code - written in C# in a Imperitive and at times, FImperitive manner.
+DataStructures Assignments code - written in C# in an Imperitive and at times, FImperitive manner.